lucified/lucify-embed-test-site/README.md

-# Simple site for testing published Lucify embed codes
+# Test published Lucify embed codes

-This project contains a single directory with simple html pages, each for testing a different embed code.
+This project contains a single directory with simple html pages, each for testing a different Lucify embed code.

 The purpose of this project is to make it easy to test that previously published embed codes which are in use by third parties remain operational.